-- a.
-Except in the Holmes Point Overlay zone, any private property owner of developed property may remove up to two (2) significant trees from their property within a 12-month period without having to apply for a tree removal permit; provided, that: - 1) There is no active application for development activity for the site; - The trees were not required to be retained or planted as a condition of previous development activity; - 3) All of the additional standards for tree removal and tree removal permits as described in subsections (5)(b) through (e) of this section are met.
+a.
+Except in the Holmes Point Overlay zone, any private property owner of developed property may remove up to two (2) significant trees from their property within a 12-month period without having to apply for a tree removal permit; provided, that:

+1) There is no active application for development activity for the site;

+2) The trees were not required to be retained or planted as a condition of previous development activity; and b.
+Tree Retention and Replacement Requirements.

+3) All of the additional standards for tree removal and tree removal permits as described in subsections (5)(b) through (e) of this section are met.